Bit-Apps-Pro/bit-smtp/readme.txt

 ## Strong Security for Your WordPress Emails

 Bit SMTP follows best security practices.
-Many providers like Gmail SMTP, SendGrid, or Mailgun use their official APIs.
-You can connect using a secure API key, not by typing your main login into WordPress.
-This keeps your data safe and higher level of security.
+Many providers, like **Gmail SMTP**, **SendGrid**, or **Mailgun**, provide secure SMTP configuration credentials.
+You can connect using the SMTP credentials, not by typing your main login into WordPress.
+This keeps your data safe and ensures a higher level of security.

 ## **Reliable WordPress Mail SMTP for Every User**

 Don’t let emails go missing or end up in spam.
 Bit SMTP, the leading WP Mail SMTP plugin, gives you full control over your WordPress email delivery.
 You can use Gmail SMTP or connect to any mail service you trust.

 Make sure all your emails get to the right place, every time.
 Install Bit SMTP now and enjoy reliable, secure email delivery from your WordPress site.
-Say goodbye to missed emails and spam issues
+Say goodbye to missed emails and spam issues!

+## Track and Monitor WordPress Email Logs
+With Bit SMTP’s built-in email logs system, you can easily track every email you send.
+View delivery details and monitor performance right from your WordPress dashboard.
+This gives you complete transparency and control over your WordPress site's email activity.

 ### **Explore Our Other Products :**